Dischidia formosana

-Dischidia formosana is a species of plant in the genus Dischidia native to Taiwan and the Japanese chain of Ryukyu Islands that stretch southwest from Kyushu to Taiwan.
+Dischidia formosana is a species of flowering plant in the family Apocynaceae.
+It is native to Taiwan and the Japanese chain of Ryukyu Islands that stretch southwest from Kyushu to Taiwan.
 Like other Dischidia it has a climbing growth habit, producing smooth, round leaves and tiny white flowers.
 Though not particularly rare in Taiwan, the species is on the Japanese Red List as a critically endangered plant.